davidzapicom/davidzapicom/README.md

   favoriteSeries: ['Suits', 'Los favoritos de midas'],
   favoriteFilms: [{
     film: 'Gladiator',
     highlightedQuote: 'Falling down is how we grow.
-Staying down is how we die. | Are you not entertained?', },
+Staying down is how we die.', },
   {
     film: 'Fight Club',